Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 When a sportsbook puts a parlay on their homepage, they're not doing you a favor.
 They're showcasing their highest-margin product with the psychological wrapper of "expert curation."

-If you're new to how parlay math compounds against you, read our complete breakdown: Understanding Parlays: The Math Behind the Moonshot.
+For more on how parlay math compounds against you, see our breakdown: Understanding Parlays: The Math Behind the Moonshot.

 The Double Tax: How That 24% Markup Actually Works

-Let's go back to that FanDuel parlay and break down exactly where your money is going.
+Let's break down exactly where your money goes in that FanDuel parlay.

-There are actually two distinct layers of markup being applied—and most bettors don't even see the first one.
+There are two layers of markup here—and most bettors miss the first one entirely.

 Layer 1: The Same-Game Parlay Tax